dskinnion/Gov1347_Blog/posts/3_Blog_Post_Poll.md

 First, I calculated the Democratic and Republican lean for each state in 2012 and 2016.
 Then, using a k-NN regression with k = 2, I iterated through possible coefficients (A, B, C, and D) ranging from 0 to 1 for these values for each state.
 Looking at the MSE for each coefficient pairing, I was able to select the best model for each state by minimizing the MSE.

-Thus, for each state, we had the equations:
+Thus, for each state, we have the equations:
 ```
 Democratic_Lean_2020 = A * Democratic_Lean_2012 + B * Democratic_Lean_2016
 ```